 Jessica Chen Weiss

 Jessica Chen Weiss is a political scientist and professor of government at Cornell University.
 While on sabbatical from Cornell, she served as Senior Advisor to the Secretary's policy planning staff at the U.S. Department of State as a Council on Foreign Relations International Affairs Fellow for Tenured IR Scholars (IAF-TIRS).
-She is also a political science editor at the Washington Post Monkey Cage blog, and a nonresident Senior Associate at the Center for Strategic and International Studies.
+She was previously a political science editor at the Washington Post Monkey Cage blog, and a nonresident Senior Associate at the Center for Strategic and International Studies.
 Weiss is the author of Powerful Patriots: Nationalist Protest in China’s Foreign Relations (Oxford University Press, 2014).
 Her research appears in International Organization, China Quarterly, International Studies Quarterly, Journal of Conflict Resolution, Security Studies, Journal of Contemporary China, and Review of International Political Economy, as well as in the New York Times, Foreign Affairs, and Washington Quarterly.
 Weiss was an assistant professor at Yale University (2009-2015) and founded FACES, the Forum for American/Chinese Exchange at Stanford, while an undergraduate at Stanford University.
 Born and raised in Seattle, Washington, she received her PhD from the University of California, San Diego in 2008, where her dissertation won the 2009 American Political Science Association Award for best dissertation in international relations, law and politics.
 Weiss is a term member of the Council on Foreign Relations.